nlpaueb/gr-nlp-toolkit/README.md

 A small detail is that to get the `Token` object that is the head of another token you need to access `doc.tokens[head-1]`.
 The reason for this is that the enumeration of the tokens starts from 1 and when the field `token.head` is set to 0, that means the token is the root of the word.

+## Models on HuggingFace

+The models are also available on Huggingface

 ## Alternative download methods for the toolkit models